WICG/aom/explainer.md

 plus the ability to walk the computed tree structure including virtual nodes.

 This will make it possible to:

-  * write any programmatic test which asserts anything about the semantic properties of an element or a page.
+- write any programmatic test which asserts anything about the semantic properties of an element or a page.
-  * build a reliable browser-based assistive technology - for example, a browser extension which uses the accessibility tree to implement a screen reader, screen magnifier, or other assistive functionality;
+- build a reliable browser-based assistive technology - for example, a browser extension which uses the accessibility tree to implement a screen reader, screen magnifier, or other assistive functionality;
   or an in-page tool.
-  * detect whether an accessibility property has been successfully applied
+- detect whether an accessibility property has been successfully applied
   (via ARIA or otherwise)
   to an element -
   for example, to detect whether a browser has implemented a particular version of ARIA.
-  * do any kind of console-based debugging/checking of accessibility tree issues.
+- do any kind of console-based debugging/checking of accessibility tree issues.
-  * react to accessibility tree state, for example, detecting the exposed role of an element and modifying the accessible help text to suit.
+- react to accessibility tree state, for example, detecting the exposed role of an element and modifying the accessible help text to suit.

+#### Spec/implementation status

+A purely experimental implementation exists in Blink, via the command-line flag `--enable-blink-features="AccessibilityObjectModel"`.

+This adds a method to `Window`, `getComputedAccessibleNode(node)`, which returns the computed accessible properties for the given node.

+This implementation is not reliable and may be removed at any point.

 #### Why is accessing the computed properties being addressed last?